Home | Contact NUI

 Click to enlarge image.

-Pierce Malone Scholarships in Philosophy
+Pierce Malone Prizes in Philosophy

 French Government Medals and NUI Prizes for Proficiency in French